-I have to twist Dad’s arm to go to Joe’s Stone Crab.
-I tell him it’s business, like school.
-And, I’m not breaking restriction if I’m with him.
-I prep him on what Martin is asking – travel to France at the end of May.
-He looks like he’s about to say ‘shit for brains.’
+I need to twist Dad’s arm to go to Joe’s Stone Crab.
+I tell him it is business, like school.
+And, I am not breaking restriction if I am with him.
+I prep him on what Martin plans to ask him – travel to France at the end of May.
+He looks like he is about to say ‘shit for brains.’
 Instead, he will listen to what the other men say before making a decision.
 Agreed.

 The restaurant is open air with lots of cigar smoking and shots of espresso as patrons finish their meals.
 We are early.
 They lead us to a secluded corner to wait for the others.
 Dad has a beer.
 I order the Cuban coffee.
 It is vile until I load it up with sugar and cream.
-Martin and Mike Sr. sit down and are served coffee as well.
-Martin doesn’t really know Dad but Mike Sr. has him up to speed.
+Martin and Mike Sr. sit down and are served coffees as well.
+Martin does not really know Dad but Mike Sr. has him up to speed.